 Definition

-Crypto-anarchy is a strand of political thought, articulated by Timothy C. May in his 1988 Crypto Anarchist Manifesto, holding that cryptography lets individuals communicate, transact, and contract anonymously, dissolving the state's ability to surveil, tax, or censor those interactions.
-May read the manifesto at the 1992 founding meeting of the cypherpunks, making it a foundational text of the movement that later produced Bitcoin.
+Crypto-anarchy is a strand of political thought, articulated by Timothy C. May in his 1988 Crypto Anarchist Manifesto, holding that strong cryptography lets individuals communicate, transact, and contract anonymously, dissolving the state's practical ability to surveil, tax, or censor those interactions.
+May circulated the manifesto among like-minded technologists and read it at the 1992 founding meeting of the cypherpunks, making it a foundational text of the movement that, sixteen years later, produced Bitcoin.

 The core prediction

 May opened with a deliberate echo of Marx: "A spectre is haunting the modern world, the spectre of crypto anarchy."
-His thesis was that computer technology would soon let two parties "exchange messages, conduct business, and negotiate electronic contracts without ever knowing the True Name, or legal identity, of the other."
-Encrypted, re-routed packets would make interactions untraceable.
-The state, he argued, could not regulate what it could not see, so cryptography would shift the balance of power decisively toward the individual.
+His thesis was that computer technology was on the verge of letting two parties "exchange messages, conduct business, and negotiate electronic contracts without ever knowing the True Name, or legal identity, of the other."
+Encrypted, re-routed packets and tamper-proof digital signatures would make interactions untraceable and reputations portable without identity.
+The state, he argued, cannot regulate what it cannot see, so cryptography would shift the balance of power decisively toward the individual, much as the printing press eroded the power of medieval guilds.
+He was clear-eyed that the same tools would also serve criminals, and said so in the manifesto itself: barbed wire changed the ranching frontier for everyone, not just the virtuous.

 Reality versus manifesto

 Bitcoin partially vindicates and partially complicates the vision.
-It delivered a permissionless, censorship-resistant settlement network that no government controls, but its public ledger is pseudonymous rather than anonymous, which is why chain analysis firms exist and why privacy tools like CoinJoin remain contested.
-Crypto-anarchy is best read as a directional argument about what becomes possible, not a finished blueprint.
+It delivered a permissionless, censorship-resistant settlement network that no government controls, but its public ledger is pseudonymous rather than anonymous, which is why chain analysis firms exist and why privacy techniques like CoinJoin remain both technically active and legally contested.
+Meanwhile the surveillance capacity of states and platforms grew faster than May anticipated.
+Crypto-anarchy is therefore best read as a directional argument about what cryptography makes possible, not a finished blueprint or an accomplished fact.

-D-Central treats these ideas as historical context, not legal advice: building sovereign tooling does not exempt anyone from the laws they live under.
-For the broader picture see cypherpunk and sovereign individual.
+D-Central treats these ideas as historical and philosophical context, not legal advice: building sovereign tooling does not exempt anyone from the laws they live under, and May's more extreme predictions deserve the same critical reading as anyone else's.
+For the surrounding intellectual landscape, see sovereign individual, the parallel forecast written from an investor's chair rather than a cryptographer's.

 In Simple Terms

-Crypto-anarchy is a strand of political thought, articulated by Timothy C. May in his 1988 Crypto Anarchist Manifesto, holding that cryptography lets individuals communicate, transact,…
+Crypto-anarchy is a strand of political thought, articulated by Timothy C. May in his 1988 Crypto Anarchist Manifesto, holding that strong cryptography lets individuals communicate,…